-By defining ourselves as an “isthmus,” a space of crossings and connectivity, between histories, articulations, and media--we hope to make these frontiers a site of inquiry and revitalization.
-We want your fiction, poetry, criticism, personal essays, translations*, drawings, photographs--you name it--that pushes against complacent taxonomies and finds itself forging new paths.
+By defining ourselves as an “isthmus,” a space of crossings and connectivity, between histories, articulations, and media—we hope to make these frontiers a site of inquiry and revitalization.
+We want your fiction, poetry, criticism, personal essays, translations, drawings, photographs—that push against complacent taxonomies and forge new paths.

-For Barzakh’s tenth issue we are looking for previously unpublished critical and creative work that pries wide the liminal spaces between aesthetic modes and fields, between tongues, and between histories.
-We especially seek works that actively engage with global and local crises and the acts of resistance/pushback that have galvanized in response to them.
+For Barzakh’s 10th anniversary issue we are looking for previously unpublished creative and critical work that illuminates and explores the liminal spaces between aesthetic modes and fields, between tongues, and between histories.
+We especially seek works that engage with global and local crises and the acts of resistance that galvanize in response to them.
 Past issues of interest for submitted work have included:

-Though we prefer electronic submissions, if you would like to submit by mail please send your work to the address below.
-If you would like your manuscript returned to you be sure to include a SASE:
+If you would like to submit by postal mail, please send your work to the address below.
+Snail mail submissions are always free, but if you would like your manuscript returned to you be sure to include a self addressed stamped envelope: